mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 ## Scandinavia

 Scandinavia is another area that I had to make some cuts.
 Norway in particular is tricky, since it has existed in a union with either Denmark, Sweden, or Denmark _and_ Sweden on and off for the past 1,000 years.
-In a tragic oversimplification, I decided that Denmark was the most stable and powerful, and decided to just show them for now.
+In an oversimplification, I decided that Denmark was the most stable and powerful, and decided to just show them for now.
 During the period of the union between Denmark, Norway, and Sweden (the Kalmar Union), I opted to show that as "Denmark" even though the king, Erik III, was proclaimed King of Norway first.

-## Others

-Other countries not currently included are Greece, Austria, Wales, Ireland, the Netherlands, and the popes.

-Not because they're not cool, but because having more than 7 countries seems to be information overload.

 # Terminology

-Royalty use a lot of terms.
-For example, there are a lot of dukes in England, but when someone is called the Duke of Wales, that means they're next in line for succession.
-And in the interest of making things as confusing as possible, each country has their own set of terms, so I've attempted to compile many of them here.
+There are a lot of terms involved, some specific to each country.
+For example, there are a lot of dukes in England, but when someone is called the Duke of York, that means they're second in line for succession.

-There are a lot of overloaded or non-obvious terms in medieval history.
-For example, how is the Duke of Wales different than the Duke of Norfolk?
-What is a Stadtholder or Prince-Elector?

-As I went through Wikipedia, I pulled out a lot of terms that I felt needed clarification:
+As I collected data, I kept a list of terms worth defining.

 | Term | Meaning | Notes | Example |
 |:-----|:--------|:------|:--------|